 Auroracoin for Icelanders

 In 2019, the airdrop of the BitTorrent token (BTT) happened.
-The coin was offered to al TRON (TRX) holders in the ratio 1TRX for 0.11 BTT.
-Only users who stored more than 100TRX could receive airdrop funds.
+The coin was offered to all TRON (TRX) holders in the ratio of 1 TRX to 0.11 BTT.
+Only users who stored more than 100 TRX could receive airdropped funds.

 Stellar hands out $125 million in XLM tokens

-How to Take Part in an Airdrop?
+How to Take Part in a Crypto Airdrop?

 Even though each project has its own conditions for distributing coins through an airdrop, in most cases, this is a relatively simple process.
 To participate in airdrop campaigns, you will need: